Whittaker Chambers: Works

 In 1928, Chambers translated Bambi, a Life in the Woods, by Felix Salten, into English.

-Chambers's book Witness is on the reading lists of The Heritage Foundation, The Weekly Standard, The Leadership Institute, and the Russell Kirk Center for Cultural Renewal.
+Chambers's book Witness is on the reading lists of The Heritage Foundation, The Leadership Institute, and the Russell Kirk Center for Cultural Renewal.
 He is regularly cited by conservative writers such as Heritage's president Edwin Feulner and George H. Nash.

-Cold Friday, Chambers's second memoir, was published posthumously in 1964 with the help of Duncan Norton-Taylor.
+Cold Friday, Chambers's second memoir, was published posthumously in 1964 with the help of Duncan Norton-Taylor, & widow, Esther Shemitz Chambers.
 The book predicted that the fall of communism would start in the satellite states surrounding the Soviet Union in Eastern Europe.
 A collection of his correspondence with William F. Buckley, Jr., Odyssey of a Friend, was published in 1968; a collection of his journalism—including several of his Time and National Review writings, was published in 1989 as Ghosts on the Roof: Selected Journalism of Whittaker Chambers.